mr-rohangupta/java-design-patterns/src/main/java/com/java/designpatterns/behavioralpattern/chainofresponsibilitypattern/readme.md

 **Implementation Steps**

-_**In this example I have created a ChainedCashDispenser whose task its to dispense the cash, It has three concrete implementations namely Cash100RupeesDispenser,Cash500RupeesDispenser and Cash2000RupeesDispenser.**_
+_**In this example I have created a ChainedCashDispenser interface whose task its to dispense the cash, It has three concrete implementations namely Cash100RupeesDispenser,Cash500RupeesDispenser and Cash2000RupeesDispenser.**_

 **_ChainedCashDispenser will be having two abstract methods like the first which will create the chain between the cash dispensers so that they can work in chain and the other one which will dispense the cash in dynamic denominations._**

-**_AtmCashDispenser class is the main class which will ask for the cash the user needs to withdraw, and then it will call the highest amount dispenser like in our program I have used 2k and followed by the cash dispensers say 500k and 100k will call each other to get the cash withdrawn._**
+**_AtmCashDispenser class is the main class like the ATM where the user needs to withdraw, and then it will call the highest amount dispenser like in our program I have used 2k followed by the cash dispensers like 500Rs and 100Rs will call each other to get the cash withdrawn._**